themattbirch/Portfolio/src/content/posts/comparing-popular-large-language-models.md

 The journey from GPT-2 to GPT-4 and beyond represents one of the most rapid technological advances in recent history.

-However, we're beginning to see some limitations surrounding the techology.
+However, we're beginning to see some limitations surrounding the technology.
 Compute power and processing speed have been persistent bottlenecks, which is what makes GPT-4's performance improvements so significant.
 The model shows enhanced capabilities in several critical areas:

-- Multimodal processing (text, audio, and visual inputs)
+- Multimodal processing (text, audio, and visual inputs).

-- More nuanced understanding of conversational context
+- More nuanced understanding of conversational context.

-- Improved processing speed and performance
+- Improved processing speed and performance.

-- Better grasp of tone and sentiment
+- Better grasp of tone and sentiment.

 But these improvements also highlight a crucial reality: we may be approaching the limits of what's possible with current training methodologies.
 And it may be time to pump the brakes a bit.